openmhealth/shimmer/README.md

 * [Strava](https://www.strava.com/)

 ## Concepts
-## TODO review
-Shimmer is made up of a shim-server, individual shims, and a console that provides a GUI that guides user interactions with shimmer.
+Shimmer is made up of different components.

-A *shim* is an adapter that reads raw data from a third-party API (e.g., Jawbone, Fitbit) and converts that data into an Open mHealth compliant data format.
-It's called a shim because it lets you treat third-party data like Open mHealth compliant data when writing your application.
-Each shim is specific to a single third-party API and handles the process of authorizing, requesting data, and mapping data for that API.
+### Shims
+A *shim* is a library that can communicate with a specific third-party API, e.g. Withings.
+It handles the process of authenticating with the API, requesting data from it, and mapping that data into an Open mHealth compliant data format.

-Shims generate *data points*, which are self-contained pieces of data that not only contain the relevant health data of interest, but also include header information such as date of creation, acquisition provenance, and data source.
-This meta information helps describe the data and where it came from.
+A shim generates *data points*, which are self-contained pieces of data that not only contain the health data of interest, but also include header information such as date of creation, acquisition provenance, and data source.
+This metadata helps describe the data and where it came from.
+The library is called a shim because such clean and clinically significant data in not provided natively by the third-party API.

-A shim is a library, not an application.
-To use a shim, it needs to be hosted in the *shim server*.
-The shim server API lets your application use a shim to read data from a third-party API.
-This data is available in two formats; the raw format produced by the third-party API and a format normalized to Open mHealth schemas.
-To make it easier to use the shim server, we've provided a shim server UI that can trigger authentication flows and make requests.
+### Resource server
+The *resource server* exposes an API to retrieve data points.
+The server handles API requests by delegating them to the correct shim.
+As more and more shims are developed and added to the resource server, it becomes capable of providing data points from more and more third-party APIs.
+The resource server also manages third-party access tokens on behalf of shims.

+### Console
+The *console* provides a simple web interface that helps users interact with the resource server.
+It can set configuration parameters, trigger authentication flows, and request data using date pickers and drop downs.

 ## Installation